Nexisato/General-Cryptography-Scheme/README.md

 This implementation does not consider the `serialization` and `deserialization` problem, all of the intermediate paramters are passed with the specific data structure, for I have not solved the I/O converter function :(

+    - Not solving the ECn parmaters unmatch problem.

 ## References